vertica/Vertica-Extension-Packages/encryption_package/README.txt

 INTRODUCTION
 -------------------------------

-This package is meant to be the beginnings of a library containing encryption functions for Vertica.
+This package contains encryption functions for Vertica.

 To that end, my contribution consists of a pair of AES encryption/decryption functions.
 This enables field-level encryption